NTristani/NTristani.github.io/README.md

 ## Creator

-Tristani.me is owned by **Nicolas Tristani**
+Tristani.ca is owned by **Nicolas Tristani**

 ## Copyright and License

-Copyright © Nicolas Tristani 2015
+Copyright © Nicolas Tristani 2017